jarny/biopyramid/Readme.md

 BioPyramid
 ======
-**BioPyramid** is a python and javascript based framework for developing an online genomics application.
+**BioPyramid** is a python and javascript based framework for developing an online gene expression data portal.
 It can be used as a starting scaffold or a template.
 BioPyramid contains a number of components designed to reduce the time and effort in building such an application from scratch, including gene annotation, dataset models and visualisation tools.

+Another way to think about BioPyramid is as a scalable, pythonic version of [Shiny](https://shiny.rstudio.com/).
+Shiny is great for creating quick prototypes, but many of the functions often used in database web servers are beyond its scope, such as authentication and user management.
+BioPyramid is based on python [pyramid](http://trypyramid.com) - an enterprise level software for developing complex web applications.

+## Example Use Cases
+BioPyramid is targeted at bioinformaticians or systems developers who want full control of all elements of an application, or to move beyond Shiny prototypes to more fully scalable data portals.
+The following may be typical scenarios under which BioPyramid can provide a starting point:

+- Development of a medium to large scale online data portal, which makes a set of related datasets and custom analysis functions available.
+Examples of such portals include [haemosphere.org](http://haemosphere.org), [stemformatics.org](http://stemformatics.org), and [R2 Genomics](http://r2.amc.nl/).
+All these portals offer many features and functions beyond the scope of a Shiny server.
+- Hosting datasets where access functions may be not analysis driven, such as downloading files or looking up gene expression profiles, or updating data.
+These functions are more easily implemented in python than in R.
+- Hosting private datasets which require access by collaborators, but too sensitive to upload to existing online tools for analysis.
+- To make available a set of analysis tools written in python by also providing a server with applicable datasets included.
+- To create a data portal with heavily javascript driven visualisations, where full control of every element of the html pages is required.

+An example data portal which uses the BioPyramid as its base is [haemosphere.org](http://haemosphere.org), which is a fully featured web application with many components, and illustrates how BioPyramid can be scaled up to a much larger project from its prototype stage.

 ## Key Components
 BioPyramid contains the following set of ready-made modules: